DSchroer/dslcad/docs/concepts.md

 <div class="tryme">

 ```
-// Cube centered on the x and y axis.
+// cube centered on the x and y axis but not the z axis
 cube() -> center(z=false);
 ```